dannsam/xenko-docs/manual/graphics/lights-and-shadows/directional-lights.md

 | Stabilization mode  | <br>The technique used to reduce shadow map flickering.
 Flickering is a result of the potential aliasing introduced by the shadow map when a texel from the perspective of the light covers more space than a texel from the camera's perspective.</br> <br> **Projection snapping** tries to snap the projection matrix of the light to a texel dependent on the resolution of the shadow map texture</br> <br>**View snapping** tries to snap the target of the view matrix of the light (center of the camera view cascade frustum)</br> <br>Both projection and view snapping force the shadow matrix to cover a larger region, increasing the aliasing of the shadow map texture.
 Note that when using depth range camera is set to automatic, the stabilization mode is ignored</br>
 | Depth Range         | How the visible depth range from the camera's perspective is calculated.
 This directly affects how near and how far cascades splits occur
 | Automatic           | If enabled, the visible depth range is read back from the actual depth buffer and the min and max view distance is calculated automatically
-| Guard Distance      | A guard distance in meters per rendering frame, added to make sure that when the camera is moving, the visible depth range is still valid.
-This property is only valid for the automatic depth range mode. <br>For example, if the game is running at 60FPS and the guard distance is 1m, the camera shouldn't move faster than 1m per 1/60s
+| Guard Distance      | Adds a margin distance to the extent of the shadow map boundary. **Note: This feature is deprecated and will be removed soon.
+We recommend you ignore it.**
 | Manual Min Distance | The minimum depth in meters, valid when the automatic mode is disabled
 | Manual Max Distance | The maximum depth in meters, valid when the automatic mode is disabled
 | Blend Cascades      | Smooths the transition between cascades